Cooper-Davis Fellowship for Under-Represented Groups in Librarianship

 • Opportunity to have practicing librarians serve as references for job searches

-• Professional experience in a major research library with the
+• Professional experience in a major research library

 • Be fully admitted to the master’s program in SLIS

 • Take a minimum of six graduate hours per semester